The Hype About Hydrogen: Description of the book

 The book then describes pilot projects in Iceland and California.

-In its conclusion, the book states that hydrogen will not be widely available as a transportation fuel for a long time, and describes other strategies, including energy conservation techniques, to combat global warming.
+In its conclusion, the book states that hydrogen will not be widely available as a transportation fuel for a long time, and describes other strategies, including renewables, energy storage and energy conservation techniques, to combat global warming.

+Revised and expanded 2025 edition

+The 2025 edition is greatly revised and sets forth the facts known as of the date publication about the drawbacks of hydrogen, from its inefficiency as an energy carrier and high cost of production, to the continued lack of infrastructure development, the difficulty and expense of storage, handling and transport of the "pernicious" element, and the likelihood of increased global warming directly and indirectly from hydrogen leaks and production emissions.
+It considers why only a tiny percentage of production of the element yields "green" hydrogen and why carbon capture and storage is not practicable at scale for capturing the emissions caused by the production of hydrogen.
+It also treats the limitations on the useful applications of hydrogen, including for transport and for heating in buildings and industry.
+Most of the book is devoted to discussing what Romm says are the most heavily promoted diversions being touted by the fossil fuel industry to delay and resist real climate solutions that can be deployed now to save the climate: fusion power, "green" hydrogen, hydrogen made from nuclear power (particularly small modular reactors), "dirty" blue hydrogen, e-fuels, and direct air capture.
+The book also discusses why EVs are a "winning" technology, far superior to hydrogen vehicles, and what other solutions are available today, as the cost of renewables and batteries plummet, to save the climate.

 Critical reception

 The Hype about Hydrogen was named one of the best science and technology books of 2004 by Library Journal.
 The New York Review of Books stated that the book gives "the most direct answers" to the question on the promise of a near-term hydrogen economy, calling Romm "a hydrogen realist".
-The environmental community newsletter TerraGreen agrees with Romm in the claim that "the car of the near future is the hybrid vehicle", and cites the book's good reception by Toyota's advanced technologies group.
-The San Diego Union-Tribune's 2004 review noted that Romm's "clear logic" reaches conclusions similar to an authoritative study issued by the National Academy of Sciences.
+The environmental community newsletter TerraGreen cited the book's good reception by Toyota's advanced technologies group.
+The San Diego Union-Tribune's 2004 review commented that Romm's "clear logic" reached conclusions similar to an authoritative study issued by the National Academy of Sciences.

-Three UC Davis scientists who also reviewed the book agreed on its basic premises, but claimed that Romm had made selective use of sources, for example, citing the highest cost estimates, adopting extremely high estimates of efficiency for advanced gasoline vehicles, and giving weight to controversial non-peer-reviewed studies.
+Three UC Davis scientists who also reviewed the book agreed on its basic premises, but stated that Romm had made selective use of sources, for example, citing the highest cost estimates, adopting extremely high estimates of efficiency for advanced gasoline vehicles, and giving weight to controversial non-peer-reviewed studies.

-Romm and Prof. Andrew A. Frank co-authored an article, "Hybrid Vehicles Gain Traction", published in the April 2006 issue of Scientific American, in which they argue that hybrid cars that can be plugged into the electric grid (Plug-in hybrid electric vehicles), rather than hydrogen fuel cell vehicles, will soon become standard in the automobile industry.
+A 2025 article in Chemical and Engineering News cited the revised edition's discussion of the limitations of green hydrogen.